 Delay Response: Displays the rate of the Delay Response messages received from the master.
-Each Delay Request should have a matching Delay Response, so if the value is lower than expected then it may indicate a problem in the network or the master NMOS tab display Use this tab to view the registration server information, server list and the last SDP file received.
+Each Delay Request should have a matching Delay Response, so if the value is lower than expected then it may indicate a problem in the network or the master NMOS tab display Select the NMOS tab to view the registration server information, server list and the last SDP file received.
+(See Figure 162.)